-Type Attribute Definition How to measure Scale Color White color Both inner and outer color can range from light-yellowish (off-white) to white (pure white) product and evaluate the intensity of each type of the 10 = pure white Purple color A purple color drawing on the pink 0 = no purple 10 = purple trainees were then provided with three different cultivar sample cubes of boiled yam, with some contrasting and some similar types for color, texture and taste, and provide their individual assessments according to the descriptors definitions and scales.
+Туре Attribute Definition How to measure Scale Color White color Both inner and outer color can range from light-yellowish (off-white) to white (pure white) Observe the surface of product and evaluate the 0 = off-white 10 = pure white Purple color A purple color drawing on the pink color and its homogeneity 0 = no purple 10 = purple trainees were then provided with three different cultivar sample cubes of boiled yam, with some contrasting and some similar types for color, texture and taste, and provide their individual assessments according to the descriptors definitions and scales.
 Evaluators are also required to sign a consent form (ethical clearance).
 The data from all 30 trainee assessments were analyzed, and presented on day 5.
 A small minority of trainees provided acceptable QDA, emphasizing the need for sensorial training, and an inherent capacity for sensorial analysis.